-A key constituent of almost every training plan for the runner who is looking to improve (which for the purposes of these articles is taken to mean getting quicker or able to cover longer distances) is the long run.
-It can be the run you most look forward to, most fear, or often both at once.
-Despite its significance, it can raise a lot of questions, that we will aim to answer here, in the second of our series of training articles.
+The “long run” is a key constituent of almost every training plan for the runner who is looking to get quicker, or cover longer distances.
+It can be the run you most look forward to or most fear (or both!).
+Despite its significance, it can raise a lot of questions.

 What is the long run?